Maple & Co was the largest furniture retailer in the world.

 In 1994 Greggs acquired Bakers Oven, with 424 stores and two main bakeries, for £18.5 million in cash.
 This took Greggs to a total of 929 outlets.
 Greggs was interested in expanding into the South East, where the majority of Bakers Oven outlets were based.
 Greggs was strongest in the North, particularly the North East, where it had a 40 percent market share in some areas.
 Greggs was also interested in learing about in-store baking and seated catering from the chain.
 As a combined group, Greggs was able to lower central buying costs and increase profitability.
 Greggs also announced plans to lower the pricing of Bakers Oven, which it regarded as excessive.

-By 1995 Greggs had steered Bakers Oven into profitability by decreasing the focus on sliced white bread (in which they were undercut by supermarkets) and emphasised higher margin items such as sandwiches, savouries and pastries.
+By 1995 Greggs had steered Bakers Oven into profitability by decreasing the focus on sliced white bread (in which they were undercut by supermarkets) and emphasising higher margin items such as sandwiches, savouries and pastries.

 By 1996, 241 Bakers Oven outlets had been converted to the Greggs brand, mostly the units without in-store bakeries and seating and in less desirable locations.
 The Greggs model was to drive high volume value sales.
 However, new Bakers Oven outlets continued to be opened, and the chain was regarded as the company’s “premium brand”.
 In the late 1990s the chain was revamped, and items such as filter coffee and salad rolls were added to the menu.

 By 2004 there were only 220 Bakers Oven outlets remaining.
 By 2006 the brand had been withdrawn from Scotland and the North of England, with all former outlets converted to Greggs.
 In December 2008 it was announced that the remaining 163 Bakers Oven outlets would be rebranded as Greggs.